Babe Ruth: Emergence as a hitter

-Ruth went 24–13 with a 2.01 ERA and six shutouts in 1917, but the Sox finished in second place in the league, nine games behind the Chicago White Sox in the standings.
+Ruth pitched a league-leading 35 complete games and went 24–13 with a 2.01 ERA and six shutouts in 1917, but the Sox finished in second place in the league, nine games behind the Chicago White Sox in the standings.
 On June 23 at Washington, when home plate umpire 'Brick' Owens called the first four pitches as balls, Ruth was ejected from the game and threw a punch at him, and was later suspended for ten days and fined $100.
 Ernie Shore was called in to relieve Ruth, and was allowed eight warm-up pitches.
 The runner who had reached base on the walk was caught stealing, and Shore retired all 26 batters he faced to win the game.
 Shore's feat was listed as a perfect game for many years.
 In 1991, Major League Baseball's (MLB) Committee on Statistical Accuracy amended it to be listed as a combined no-hitter.
 In 1917, Ruth was used little as a batter, other than for his plate appearances while pitching, and hit .325 with two home runs.

 The United States' entry into World War I occurred at the start of the season and overshadowed baseball.
 Conscription was introduced in September 1917, and most baseball players in the big leagues were of draft age.
 This included Barry, who was a player-manager, and who joined the Naval Reserve in an attempt to avoid the draft, only to be called up after the 1917 season.
 Frazee hired International League President Ed Barrow as Red Sox manager.
 Barrow had spent the previous 30 years in a variety of baseball jobs, though he never played the game professionally.
 With the major leagues shorthanded because of the war, Barrow had many holes in the Red Sox lineup to fill.

 Ruth also noticed these vacancies in the lineup.
 He was dissatisfied in the role of a pitcher who appeared every four or five days and wanted to play every day at another position.
 Barrow used Ruth at first base and in the outfield during the exhibition season, but he restricted him to pitching as the team moved toward Boston and the season opener.
 At the time, Ruth was possibly the best left-handed pitcher in baseball, and allowing him to play another position was an experiment that could have backfired.

 Inexperienced as a manager, Barrow had player Harry Hooper advise him on baseball game strategy.
 Hooper urged his manager to allow Ruth to play another position when he was not pitching, arguing to Barrow, who had invested in the club, that the crowds were larger on days when Ruth played, as they were attracted by his hitting.
 In early May, Barrow gave in; Ruth promptly hit home runs in four consecutive games (one an exhibition), the last off of Walter Johnson.
 For the first time in his career (disregarding pinch-hitting appearances), Ruth was assigned a place in the batting order higher than ninth.